mendix/cf-mendix-buildpack/README.md

 ### Configuring the Java heap size

-The default java heap size is set to the total available memory divided by two.
-If your application's memory limit is 1024M, the heap size is set to 512M.
-You might want to tweak this to your needs by using another environment variable in which case it is used directly.
+The Java heap size is configured automatically based on best practices.
+You can tweak this to your needs by using another environment variable in which case it is used directly.

     cf set-env <YOUR_APP> HEAP_SIZE 512M